 The Worcester Horticultural Society’s founders were beginning their group at a time of rapid technological advancement.
 Rubber was being perfected in Woburn (1839), the first typewriter in Worcester (1840), and the first sewing machine in Boston (1845).
 Worcester, which would be incorporated as a city in 1848, was a growing manufacturing community throughout the 19th century.
 It’s population was 7,500 in 1840, but grew to 17,000 over the next decade.
 (Worcester is now home to 181,000 people.)

 The first National Women’s Rights Convention would convene in Worcester in 1850.
-(Women could not vote, though they shared a passion for horticulture that would lead to the establishment and flourishing of plant societies.)

 John Davis was governor of Massachusetts when the Worcester County Horticultural Society began.
-He was a founder and active member of the organization and his portrait hangs today in Tower Hill’s 18th century farmhouse, which dates back to when the property was a dairy farm.
+He was a founder and active member of the society and his portrait hangs today in Tower Hill’s 18th century farmhouse, which dates back to when the property was a dairy farm.

 Botanical Drawings by Alexander Von Humboldt

-The cultivation of plants in 1840s was a tradition passed on through generations, including from our founding father plantsmen, including George Washington, Thomas Jefferson, and John Adams.
+The cultivation of plants in 1840s was a tradition passed on through generations, including from our founding fathers and plantsmen, including George Washington, Thomas Jefferson, and John Adams.
 Alexander Von Humboldt, a German explorer and naturalist, published books on the importance of plants throughout the first half of the 19th century that influenced those establishing horticultural societies around the world.